Impact on Asthma

 Tobacco-free policies not only eliminate smoke and promote indoor and outdoor air quality, such policies can also contribute to a tobacco-free culture.

-The Smoke-free Workplace Law requires all enclosed workplaces to remain smoke-free.
-This includes school buildings, because schools are workplaces.
+The Smoke-free Workplace Law requires all enclosed workplaces to remain smoke-free, including school buildings.
 Moreover, the Education Reform Act prohibits students enrolled in primary/secondary public schools from using tobacco products of any type on schools grounds during school hours.
 The Education Reform Act also requires that prohibited tobacco behaviors be outlined in school handbooks.

 Massachusetts Tobacco-Free School Policy Guide, Massachusetts Department of Public Health, Massachusetts Department of Elementary and Secondary Education: Laws and guidelines related to school tobacco policies, and guidance to help schools establish tobacco-free environments and provide effective educational programs to prevent tobacco use